SaraTisell/easy-baking/README.md

 #### The Recipes Page

-* Will contain six different recipies with proper description for ingredients and a detailed description how to make it.
+* Will contain six different recipes with proper description for ingredients and a detailed description how to make it.
 * The goal of the varierity is to gain an opportunity to offer something for every user.

 ![Recipes](document/images_readme/recipes.png)